rclone/rclone/docs/content/_index.md

 intermittent connections, or subject to quota can be restarted, from the last good file transferred.
 You can [check](/commands/rclone_check/) the integrity of your files.
-Where possible, rclone employs server side transfers to minimise local bandwidth use and transfers from one provider to another without using local disk.
+Where possible, rclone employs server-side transfers to minimise local bandwidth use and transfers from one provider to another without using local disk.